mdn/content/files/en-us/web/css/@counter-style/system/index.md

 - `fixed` or `fixed <integer>`

-  - : Defines a finite set of symbols are specified; iterating once through the list of symbols provided in the `symbols` descriptor.
-Once the system iterated through the symbols specified, the fallback counter style is used.
-This system is useful in cases where the counter values are finite.
-At least one symbol must be specified in the `symbols` descriptor or the counter style is not valid.
-The `fixed` value can include an optional {{cssxref("&lt;integer&gt;")}}.
-If specified, the value indicates which item will get the first symbol in the single iteration of the fixed list of symbols as its marker.
-By default, if the integer is omitted, the value of the first integer is taken as `1`.
+  - : Defines a finite set of symbols, iterating once through the list of symbols provided in the `symbols` descriptor.
+Once the specified symbols have been iterated through, the fallback counter style is used.
+This keyword value is useful in cases where the counter style values are finite.
+At least one symbol must be specified in the `symbols` descriptor, otherwise the counter style is not valid.
+The `fixed` keyword can be followed by an optional {{cssxref("&lt;integer&gt;")}} value.
+If specified, the `<integer>` value indicates the item in the list that will get the first symbol from the list of symbols.
+If omitted, the default value of `integer` is `1`, which gives the first item in the list the first symbol.

 - `symbolic`